binaryage/totalfinder-web/index.md

 #### How much will TotalFinder be?
 > Please follow this thread: [http://getsatisfaction.com/binaryage/topics/how_much_will_totalfinder_be](http://getsatisfaction.com/binaryage/topics/how_much_will_totalfinder_be)

-#### What is Echelon?
+#### What is TotalFinder.kext (Echelon)?
-> Echelon is a solution to prevent .DS_Store files to be created all over the place on your disk.<br>Interested how it works?
+> Installing kernel extensions sounds scary, but it is a solution to prevent .DS_Store files to be created all over the place on your disk.<br>Interested how it works?
 Read this blog post: [http://blog.binaryage.com/totalfinder-alpha](http://blog.binaryage.com/totalfinder-alpha)

 #### I use Safari!
 Can you replace Chrome tabs with Safari tabs?
 > I'm indifferent.
 Some people prefer Chrome tabs, some prefer Safari tabs.
 There are haters on both sides.
 This may be "skin" option in the future.